magentalang/magenta/README.md

 }
 ```

-error handling is done with the catching statement (`!>`), and the whole thing is skipped if nothing is thrown. unlike the conditional you cannot use blocks, you shouldn't need to anyway.
+error handling is done with the catching statement (`!>`), and the whole thing is skipped if nothing is thrown

 the `default` case in a catch statement is not required, though allows you to make use of the actual value returned by the function. after it a pipe of some sort is expected; it can be a regular pipe (`|`) or a conditional statement (`|>`) or assignment (`->`)
 ```cs